-First our editors sift the suggestions sent in by readers and raised by others in the team, based on criteria set out on the website: is the topic important, was the claim framed as a statement of fact or opinion, does the claim matter, and is it a speaker we have focused on before, since we want to be sure we check all sides in any debate.
+First our editors sift the suggestions sent in by readers, according to criteria set out here, and raised by others in the team.
+We then assess the claim.
+Is the topic important?
+Is the claim framed as a statement of fact or opinion?
+Does the claim matter?
+Have we focused on this speaker before?
+We make sure to check all sides in any debate.

-Once we have the topic, we must establish exactly what was said.
-Claims sent in by readers for us to check can sometimes be vague.
+We establish exactly what was said.
+Claims that readers send us to check can sometimes be vague.
 But to check a claim, we need the precise wording.
 What exactly did they say?
 Was it as reported?
 And what was the context in which it was said?

-Having established the claim, we try to contact the speaker, or their office, and ask what evidence they have for their claim.
-We always seek the speaker’s evidence.
+Having established the claim, we try to contact the claimant to ask what evidence they have for their claim.
+We always seek their evidence.

-Our next step is to check our archives, and other publicly available sources, for evidence that supports, and evidence that contradicts the claim, casting our net as widely as possible.
+Our next step is to check our archives for evidence that supports – and evidence that contradicts – the claim, casting our net as widely as possible.

-Having secured the evidence, we discuss it with specialist experts where necessary to help understand the data.
-We only discuss with experts willing to go on the record, as we do not use anonymous sources.
+Once we’ve secured the evidence and broader context, we discuss it with specialist experts, where necessary, to help understand the data.
+We only quote experts willing to go on the record, as we do not use anonymous sources.

-- Write up the report – setting out evidence step-by-step and providing links
+6. Write up the report, setting out evidence step by step and providing links

-We write up our report, setting out, first, the claim that was made and the context in which it was delivered and reported; second the evidence that supports the claim; third any contrary evidence; and fourth, a balanced conclusion.
+We write up our report.
+This includes, setting out the claim itself and the context in which it was delivered and reported.
+We then explain any evidence that supports the claim or contradicts it.
+We end with a conclusion that summarises the report and explains the verdict we have reached.
+We also summarise the report before presenting the detail, for readers who may want to take everything in at a glance.
 For all evidence we quote we provide a link or quote the source.

-- Have a colleague review the report & findings
+7. Have a colleague review the report and its findings

-To ensure that the report itself is accurate, we then ask one of the researcher’s colleagues to review the report, and independently assess the findings, before it is finalised.
+To ensure that the report is accurate, we then ask one of the researcher’s colleagues to review the report and independently assess the findings, before it is finalised.

-Finally we publish the report, making it available for free on the site and to the media, and monitor feedback.
-If or when a reader identifies an error, we update the report openly.
+Finally we publish the report and monitor feedback.
+If a reader identifies an error, we update the report openly.